DanielXMoore/Civet/civet.dev/reference.md

 `for some` returns whether any body value is truthy, shortcutting once one is found (like [`Array.prototype.some`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/some)).
-If there is no body, any iteration counts as truthy.
+If there is no body, any iteration counts as truthy, so it measures whether the iteration is nonempty.

 <Playground>
 anyEven := for some item of array